ONSdigital/eq-survey-runner/doc/profiling.md

 ```bash
 pipenv run python scripts/merge_profiles.py
 ```
-Ensure you delete all the files in this directory before starting your profiling session.
 This will create a file called `combined_profile.prof`

 To visualise this profile, `snakeviz` or `gprof2dot` can be used.